rdlauer/articles/nativescript/sidekick-cloud-builds/post.md

 Typically cloud builds are considered much slower than local builds.
 This is natural, as local builds are running on your own hardware and files don't have to be transferred over any network.
 However, Sidekick cloud builds are fast.
 Ridiculously fast.
 In fact, there is a chance that our cloud builds end up being comparable in speed your local builds.
 Why?
 Sidekick builds are run on the latest Mac Pros with a fast network connection to make sure your files are uploaded, built, and downloaded as fast as possible.

-As a "bake off", I compared the local Android build of the "blank" NativeScript starter kit to a cloud build.
-Here were my results:

-- Local Build: 8 seconds
-- Cloud Build + Upload/Download: 38 seconds

-Not too bad!

 > Of course, your mileage may vary.
 Total build times will depend on size of the app and your network speed.

 ## Can I Still Build Locally?